-TStat's introduction to micro data analysis course focuses from both a theoretical and applied point of view, on the following methodologies: linear models, count models, binary dependent variable models, multinomial models, Tobit and Interval Regression models, models with treatment variables and models with Sample Selection.
-The concluding sessions focus on: i) the Control Function approach for the estimation of non-linear models with endogenous continuous variables; and ii) the latest Stata commands for the estimation of Extended Regression Models (ERM), which implement Maximum Likelihood estimators capable of simultaneously treating issues of Sample Selection and the presence of both endogenous regressors and treatment variables.
+TStat's introduction to micro data analysis course focuses from both a theoretical and applied point of view, on the following methodologies: count models, binary dependent variable models, multinomial models, Tobit and Interval Regression models, models with treatment variables and models with Sample Selection.
+The concluding session focuses on the Control Function approach for the estimation of non-linear models with endogenous continuous variables.